Schlechtwetterfront/rfw/docs/guide/intro.md

 # Introduction

-## What is rfw2d?
+## What is `rfw`?

-`rfw2d` is a 2D rendering framwork for the web.
+`rfw` is a 2D rendering framwork for the web.
 It provides a suite of components that can be used to create visual applications running in a browser.

 It is explicitly _not_ a game framework or engine.